MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/removed-deprecated-features-windows-server-2025.md

 ---
-title: Features removed or no longer developed starting with Windows Server 2025 (preview)
+title: Features removed or no longer developed starting with Windows Server 2025
 description: Learn about the features and functionalities removed or no longer developed starting with Windows Server 2025. ms.topic: conceptual
 author: robinharwood
 ms.author: roharwoo
-ms.date: 10/17/2024
+ms.date: 10/25/2024
 ms.service: windows-server
 ---

-# Features removed or no longer developed starting with Windows Server 2025 (preview)
+# Features removed or no longer developed starting with Windows Server 2025

-> [!IMPORTANT]
-> Windows Server 2025 is in PREVIEW.
-This information relates to a prerelease product that may be substantially modified before it's released.
-Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Each release of Windows Server adds new features and functionality; we also occasionally remove features and functionality, usually because we've added a better option.
 Here are the details about the features and functionalities that we removed in Windows Server 2025.